Thursday, October 8, 2020 / by Anne Rose

 Two years later, with the 2020 hurricane season almost behind us, Kirk Pugh, KBT Realty Group co-owner, reflects on the lessons learned from the Hurricane Florence disaster.

-Why do is flood insurance coverage so misunderstood in the scheme of homeowners insurance options?
+Why is flood insurance coverage so misunderstood in the scheme of homeowners insurance options?

 Kirk: I think many view insurance as a necessary evil and yet another box to check on the to-do list.
 In our coastal area, many homebuyers are uneducated on the distinctions between Basic Hazard, Wind and Hail, and Flood insurance.